 3) Sue's Tiny House

-Sue bought a 10'x16′ cedar-sided shed and turned it into a bunkhouse, adding on a porch deck, plumbing, and wiring.
+Sue bought a 10'x16′ cedar-sided shed and turned it into a tiny house, adding on a porch deck, plumbing, and wiring.
 The shed cost $4,700, including tax and delivery.

 Sue also lives in a 464 square-foot cabin built by the same company that made the shed.
 She hasn't needed to secure any permits, or pass any inspections, to live in these buildings.